Amit-Tur-Sinai/ECommerce-Project/README.md

 - **A calculated compliance ranking**

 Set this flag to `False` in production when real sensor data is available.

-### Daily Report (Planned Feature)

-A daily report will be sent to each user at 7-8 AM containing:
-- Weather forecast for their city
-- Active recommendations (same as dashboard view)

-For now, the dashboard itself serves as the daily view.

 ## Project Structure